Sohelrana2815/kafuur-frontend/README.md

 The application supports two primary user roles:

-* **User** — Browse products, manage cart items, place orders, manage payments, and update account information.
+* **CUSTOMER** — Browse products, manage cart items, place orders, manage payments, and update account information.
-* **Admin** — Manage users, products, and orders through a dedicated administrative dashboard.
+* **ADMIN** — Manage users, products, and orders through a dedicated administrative dashboard.

 The frontend and backend are maintained as **separate repositories** and communicate through a REST API.